Kansas City Chiefs vs. Pittsburgh Steelers NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Over/under insights

-- The combined points per game average of the two teams, 48.3, is 3.8 points more than Sunday's over/under.
+- The combined points per game average of the two teams, 48.3, is 3.3 points greater than Sunday's over/under.

-- The 45 points per game these two squads have surrendered to opponents this season are 0.5 more than the 44.5 over/under in this contest.
+- The 45 points these two squads have combined to allow on average this season is equal to the over/under in this contest.

 Chiefs stats and trends

-- Kansas City has played 14 games, with seven wins against the spread.
+- Kansas City has seven wins against the spread in 14 games this year.

-- The Chiefs have been favored by 8.5 points or more three times this season and have covered the spread in two of them.
+- This season, the Chiefs have two ATS wins in three games as a favorite of 8.5 points or more.

 - Kansas City's games this year have gone over the total in seven out of 14 opportunities (50%).